 California's Property Laws

 California is a community property state.
 A basic definition of community property (CP) is whatever comes about as a result of either party’s efforts during the marriage.
 Typically, this comes in the form of regular earned income from employment (or self-employment), but it is whatever one gets from employment, e.g., retirement benefits, bonus monies, commissions, stock, and stock options.
 CP is, likewise, whatever is acquired with CP; if CP income is used to buy a car, for example, that car is CP.
-CP debt is whatever is incurred during marriage, and before separation, even if just in one spouse’s name (there are rare exceptions to this).
+CP debt is whatever is incurred during the marriage, and before separation, even if just in one spouse’s name (there are rare exceptions to this).

-CP is created during the period from date of marriage to the date of separation (DOS).
+CP is created during the period from the date of marriage to the date of separation (DOS).
 For this reason, it is important to establish the DOS, and it is something about which the parties often disagree.
-As regards the DOS, we are looking for the final breakdown of the marital relationship, at least from one party’s perspective.
+As regards the DOS, you are looking for the final breakdown of the marital relationship, at least from one party’s perspective.
 There can be many factors in this determination, and the DOS may, or may not, coincide with the physical move-out of one party.

-As with any other issue, the parties are free to agree to vary from the normal operation of law, and so agree to an unequal division of CP, perhaps in exchange for the how another issue is resolved.
+As with any other issue, the parties are free to agree to vary from the normal operation of law, and so agree to an unequal division of CP, perhaps in exchange for how another issue is resolved.